 We at the Eger Eye Group are committed to providing you with “state of the art” eyecare.
 To that end we offer the most advanced educational and diagnostic technology available.
-Whether it’s performing refractive surgery, fitting you with contact lenses or monitoring your eye disease, we have the skill, knowledge and instrumentation needed to give you the best outcome possible Some relatively new technology we are proud to offer below.
+Whether it’s performing refractive surgery, fitting you with contact lenses or monitoring your eye disease, we have the skill, knowledge and instrumentation needed to give you the best outcome possible.
+You can read about some relatively new technology we are proud to offer below.

 Photorefractive Keractectomy (PRK) and Laser Assisted in situ Keratomileusis (LASIK) are two laser vision-correcting methods we offer to decrease dependency on glasses and contact lenses.
 PRK is a precise, minimally invasive method of reshaping the cornea to correct low to moderate amounts of nearsightedness (myopia) and astigmatism.
 A computerized laser emits cool pulses of UV light to gently reshape the surface of the cornea to achieve the desired correction.
 Since the laser removes only a thin layer of cornea less than the thickness of a human hair, the cornea retains its original strength.